awaismohammad23/Finding-the-Frequent-itemset-in-Grocery-Store-Data-Structures-Linked-List/README.md

 You are given the grocery store dataset.
 The text file contains:
 1. The first row of the file contains a Support threshold e.g. 0.5.
 2. The second row contains the total number of transactions e.g., 6
 3. Followed by transactions.
 Each transaction contains a different set of items separated by a comma.
 E.g., Bread, Cheese, Egg, Juice etc

-Example:
+**Example:**

 **0.5
 6
-Bread,Cheese,Egg,Juice
+Bread, Cheese, Egg, Juice
-Bread,Cheese,Juice
+Bread, Cheese, Juice
-Bread,Milk-,Yougrt
+Bread, Milk-, Yougrt
-Bread,+Juice@,Milk
+Bread, +Juice@, Milk
-Cheese,Juice,Milk1
+Cheese, Juice, Milk1
-Bread,Egg,Cheese,Juice**
+Bread, Egg, Cheese, Juice**

-The support threshold is 0.5 and there are a total no of 6 transactions and the first transaction is Bread, Cheese, Egg, and Juice in the above example.
+The support threshold is 0.5 and there are a total no of 6 transactions the first transaction is Bread, Cheese, Egg, and Juice in the above example.

 The support threshold determines, whether is the item popular or not.